Ircama/osm-carto-tutorials/pages/10_osm-rendering-process.md

 The core rendering software currently used by OpenStreetMap is [Mapnik](https://wiki.openstreetmap.org/wiki/Mapnik), which reads the available data fonts, including the PostGIS database and the shapefiles included in the data directory and then generates the tile raster images ([tiles](https://wiki.openstreetmap.org/wiki/Tiles)) basing on a proprietary XML [stylesheet](https://github.com/mapnik/mapnik/wiki/XMLConfigReference).

-Exploiting PostGIS allows efficient and flexible online retrieval from a large amounts of data, including the possibility to implement spatial queries.
+Exploiting a PostGIS database as the backend provides efficient and flexible retrieval from a large amounts of data, allowing optimizations relate to the interaction of PostGIS SQL spatial queries and Mapnik's layers, rules, and filters.

-Tiles are then delivered through a custom Apache module named [mod_tile](http://wiki.openstreetmap.org/wiki/Mod_tile), which is responsible for serving tiles and for requesting the rendering of tiles if they aren't already available in cache or if they have changed since.
+Produced tiles are then delivered through a custom Apache module named [mod_tile](http://wiki.openstreetmap.org/wiki/Mod_tile), which is responsible for serving tiles and for requesting the rendering of tiles if they aren't already available in cache or if they have changed since.

 [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) provides the front end web server that handles requests from your web browser and passes the request to *mod_tile*, which in turn checks if the tile has already been created and is ready for use or whether it needs to be updated due to not being in the cache already.
 If it is already available and doesn’t need to be rendered, then it immediately sends the tile back to the client.
 If it does need to be rendered, then it will add it to a *render request* queue, and when it gets to the top of the queue, a tile renderer will render it and send the tile back to the client.